trtrgfh/Machine-Learning-Notes/README.md

 - Make keep_prob lower at layers with more neurons to prevent overfitting

 ### Data Augumentation <a name="dataaug"></a>
-- Technique used to artificially increase the size of a training dataset by creating modified versions of existing data (e.g. image: random rotation, distortion)
+- Technique used to artificially increase the size of a training dataset by creating modified versions of existing data (e.g. image: random rotation, distortion, color shifting)

 ### Normalizing Input <a name="normalinput"></a>
 - Used to ensure that all of the input data is on the same scale, which can make the training process more efficient and improve the performance of the model.